tysmidy/Payroll-Portfolio-Project/README.md

 9/9/25
  to run application - npm run dev
  -Had to fix further issues with packages installed so I could test a front end.
  -Going to get interface built out some so I can try and mess with the data base/touch some of the logic (determine what someones tax rate should be, think I need to get the logic to prompt this, as the logic is there, but no trigger to actually touch that code.)
+Can also add console logic if I just want to test...

+ 9/10
+- Built out basic interface for testing
+- installed more dependencies
+- may have a problem with actually connecting to DB (look at past notes to fix)
+- fixed fedrate data model

+9/11
+- got DB connected (WSL was not registering it, had to create rule in windows defender)
+- messed around with debugging but realized that i'm trying to hardcode things i'm going to change later..
+- goint to start working on entering in rates/hours to get gross, move on from there to crazy logic

+- note, look for inspo for interfaces